jboss-developer/jboss-jdg-quickstarts/hotrod-secured/README.md

 Hot Rod is a binary TCP client-server protocol used in JBoss Data Grid.
 The Hot Rod protocol facilitates faster client and server interactions in comparison to other text based protocols(Memcached, REST) and allows clients to make decisions about load balancing, failover and data location operations.

-This quickstart demonstrates how to connect securely to remote JBoss Data Grid (JDG) to store, retrieve, and remove data from cache using the Hot Rod protocol.
+The `hotrod-secured` quickstart demonstrates how to connect securely to remote JBoss Data Grid (JDG) to store, retrieve, and remove data from cache using the Hot Rod protocol.
 It is a simple Football Manager console application allows: coach can add or remove players from teams, or print a list of the all players player to see information about other players in the team using the Hot Rod based connector.